Slayingripper/Detecting-Spoof-Emails-with-Information-Fusion/README.md

 ```

-# NOTES On training using your own dataset
+# Notes On training using your own dataset
 Place the files in the dataset folder and change the path in the respective files you wish to train with.
 The is no guarantie that your dataset will be read by the program as some datasets use different delimeters for spacing out the data.